How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Final Thought

-Prevention is always better than cure, and that also applies to gel pens. stop the gel pens with the tip facing downwards and the cap on to prevent drying or formation of air bubbles.
+Prevention is always better than cure, and that also applies to gel pens.
+Stop the gel pens with the tip facing downwards and the cap on to prevent drying or formation of air bubbles.

 But if the push comes to shove, and your gel pen finally stops working, try the above methods to fix a gel pen.